Maxxam Inc. CEO dies in Texas boating accident

-AUSTIN, Texas (Reuters) - Shawn Hurwitz, the chief executive officer of Houston investment firm Maxxam Inc., was killed in an Austin-area boating accident over the weekend, a spokesman for the family said on Monday.
+AUSTIN, Texas, Oct 12 (Reuters) - Shawn Hurwitz, the chief executive officer of Houston investment firm Maxxam Inc., was killed in an Austin-area boating accident over the weekend, a spokesman for the family said on Monday.

 “At this time and with heavy hearts we can confirm that Shawn Hurwitz passed away last night in an incident on Lake Austin,” J. Kent Friedman, a family spokesman said in a statement.